 Book a Round

-For your convenience, book a four-ball with us on the form below or call 087 350 4310 during office hours!
+Book a round and experience the luxury of playing at one of South Africa’s Top 100 Rated Golf Courses.
+For your convenience, book a four-ball with us on the form below or call 087 350 4310 during office hours.

 Olivewood Golf Club Memberships

-To add to the uncompromising levels of comfort, complimented by all the modern lifestyle essentials, Olivewood’s homeowners and members have full access to The Clubhouse facilities including The Clubhouse and The Restaurant.
-Experience classic hospitality on wide-open verandas with exceptional views of the fairways, greens and passing wildlife.
+To add to the uncompromising levels of comfort, complimented by all the modern lifestyle essentials, Olivewood’s homeowners and members have full access to The Clubhouse facilities and a variety of Estate Amenities.

 Hole one is a relatively soft Par 5 with a generous tree-lined fairway to ease golfers into the round.
 The tee shot provides a wonderful opportunity to open one’s shoulders and the only hazard is some light rough to the left and right.